Larry-Zheng/Siamese_Image_Augmentor/README.md

 <big>**Attention**</big>

-Make sure you set the paths in right order which is original picture path，groundtruth picture path and siamese picture path!
+Make sure you set the paths in the right order which is original picture path，groundtruth picture path and siamese picture path!